BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 legendary pools, too.
 The mod will also by default add in gemstone weapons into the E-Tech pool, and add the Dragon Keep "Alignment" Class Mods to the global class mod drops.

+### BL2 Faster Rockets and Gyrojets

+This mod improves the speed of all gyrojet-based projectiles by 3x, which also affects other Torgue-barrel-provided projectiles on ARs, like grenades on Jakobs and Dahl ARs.
+Rocket speeds are also buffed by 3x, since I nearly always take Vladof launchers over other brands.
+Vladof launchers do get a buff, but only get a much-smaller 1.4x.

 ### BL2 Happy Horizontal People Transporter